Hero background

 This is a very special category, and we have to draw a not that straight line.
 So the list is huge.

-Suggestive, artistic, cosplay-focused photographs.
-All rules including “nipple freedom limitation” apply to every subject regardless of gender.
+Please note that all rules which limit “nipple freedom” apply to every subject regardless of gender.

 • Sheer or mesh fabrics, translucency and wet-look Example: sheer fabrics or wet clothing that reveal the silhouette or nipple shape without exposing skin/areola details.
 Excluding extreme zooms, devoid of wider artistic context.